paezha/Spatial-Statistics-Course/Github Book/_book/09-Activity-Point-Pattern-Analysis-I.md

 ```
 ## q_count
-##   0   9  43  48  60  67  83 147 157
+##   0   6  44  48  60  64  85 144 163
 ##   1   1   1   1   1   1   1   1   1
 ```

-As you see from the table, there is one quadrat with zero events, one quadrat with nine events, one quadrat with forty-three events, and so on.
+As you see from the table, there is one quadrat with zero events, one quadrat with six events, one quadrat with forty-four events, and so on.

 You can also plot the results of the `quadratcount`!